 "The Geneva Association has been founded to make an original contribution to the progress of insurance through objective studies of the interdependence between the economic environment and insurance activities"

 The Geneva Association was founded in 1973 as the International Association for the Study of insurance Economics, under the initiative of a committee that met for the first time on 22 September 1973 in Paris.

-The founder of the Association was Fabio Padoa Schioppa, former Chief Executive Officer of Generali (Trieste) with Professor Raymond Barre, subsequently French Prime Minister as President and Orio Giarini as Secretary General.
+The founder of the Association was Fabio Padoa Schioppa, former Chief Executive Officer of Generali (Trieste), with Raymond Barre, subsequently French Prime Minister as President, and Orio Giarini as Secretary General.
 Padoa was a recognised top manager and a respected representative in many countries where Generali had operations; he harboured the ambition of upgrading perceptions of insurance in business, educational and public circles.

 Fabio Padoa had a clear perception of the growing importance of risk management and insurance in our world, and he launched the idea of a centre or institute to study this development, travelling around Europe in 1972 like a pilgrim to discuss this project.

 In addition to Fabio Padoa, the founding committee included Emil Frey, General Manager, Mannheimer Versicherung (Mannheim); Georges Martin, President, Royale Belge (Brussels); Ernst Meyer, General Manager, Allianz (Munich); and Bernard Pagezy, President, La Paternelle (Paris).

 This Constitutive Assembly of The Geneva Association took place in Paris on 27 February 1973, at the headquarters of La Paternelle (today part of the AXA Group).
 The following companies were represented by their President or Chief Executive Officer:

 - Allianz, Münchener Rück, Aachener & Münchener, and Victoria for Germany

 - Commercial Union, Royal and Mercantile & General for the United Kingdom